 Madden Estates is concerned about lead in your drinking water.
-We have both an extensive testing program and have treated the water to make it less corrosive.
+Madden Estates treats your water to make it less corrosive, thereby reducing the leaching of lead into drinking water.
+Starting in 2013, Madden Estates installed a water softener and acid neutralizer to control (increase) the pH and buffering capacity of the water.
 Although most homes have very low levels of lead in their drinking water, some homes may still have lead levels above the EPA Action Level of 15 parts per billion (ppb).